christyheaton/PyLadies_Presentation/slides.md

 ## Changed tags on roads and water.
-water = ["Water", r"""water is not null or waterway = 'riverbank' or waterway = 'channel' or waterway = 'fishing_lake' or waterway = 'lake' or waterway = 'moat' or waterway = 'mill_pond' or waterway = 'pond' or waterway = 'reservoir' or waterway = 'river' or waterway = 'stream' or waterway = 'water' or waterway = 'waterfall' or waterway = 'yes' or 'waterway' = 'weir' or waterway = 'marina' or waterway = 'mooring' or "natural" like '%bay%' or  "natural" like '%water%' or  "landuse" = 'reservoir'"""]
+water is not null or waterway = 'riverbank' or waterway = 'channel' or waterway = 'fishing_lake' or waterway = 'lake' or waterway = 'moat' or waterway = 'mill_pond' or waterway = 'pond' or waterway = 'reservoir' or waterway = 'river' or waterway = 'stream' or waterway = 'water' or waterway = 'waterfall' or waterway = 'yes' or 'waterway' = 'weir' or waterway = 'marina' or waterway = 'mooring' or "natural" like '%bay%' or  "natural" like '%water%' or  "landuse" = 'reservoir'

 ## Used Points of Interest from customer list.